The Peanut Gallery Reviews Unhinged

 Unhinged is a chaotic, mindless, and brutal thrill ride that never takes its foot off the gas.
-It’s a real guilty pleasure to watch Russell Crowe wholly commit to the role of a full-blown psychopath with nothing to lose.
-The film doesn’t take itself too seriously and in order to best enjoy it, neither should the viewer.
+It is a real guilty pleasure to watch Russell Crowe wholly commit to the role of a full-blown psychopath with nothing to lose.
+The film does not take itself too seriously and in order to best enjoy it, neither should the viewer.

 The premise is appropriately simple in centering on a volatile and unstable man (Crowe) as he terrorizes a struggling mother named Rachel (Caren Pistorius) after a traffic altercation.
 The opening credits show a montage of various real-life road rage incidents.
 Director Derrick Borte (The Joneses and American Dreamer) makes it abundantly clear that this relatively common occurrence will be the sole focus of Unhinged, albeit to the wildly extreme end of the spectrum.

 Unhinged immediately makes its messaging crystal clear to the viewer that this is not a thinking man’s movie.
 It’s not complex or ambiguous in any way, shape, or form.
-In truth, it doesn’t need to be, as this is the definition of a popcorn flick.
-It’s lurid to a borderline alarming degree and it’s best to go in with the expectation to turn the brain off for 90 minutes.
+In truth, it does not need to be, as this is the definition of a popcorn flick.
+It is lurid to a borderline alarming degree, and it is best to go in with the expectation to turn the brain off for 90 minutes.
 Borte gets right into the action and makes good use of the lean runtime to keep this train of terror rolling.
-If there’s one thing Unhinged excels in, it’s pacing.
+If there’s one thing Unhinged excels in, it is pacing.

 There is one reason above all else to take a trip to the theater for this one: Russell Crowe.
 His performance as a bloodthirsty maniac is undeniably entertaining.
 Aptly credited as simply “The Man," his backstory is limited to one grisly opening scene and a handful of news reports throughout the course of the film.
 He is thoroughly convincing as a sadistic villain who is unhindered by any semblance of a moral code.